Portfolio Management Services

 Levels, Valuations, and Macros make a logical case in favour of equities as we see headwinds turning into tailwinds, going forward.

 India is the largest democracy in the World.
 With a rich demographic diversity and a thriving stock market, India is a mix of traditional and contemporary businesses.
 It is today one of the most attractive destinations for investors as Indian economy embarks on a journey from a $3 trillion to a $5 trillion economy.
-At present, India’s GDP stands at approximately $3.4 trillion, while its stock market capitalization closely follows at $3.2 trillion.
-According to the original Buffet Indicator, which evaluates the market cap to GDP ratio, the Indian stock market appears to be fairly valued.
+At present, India’s GDP stands at approximately $3.4 trillion, and according to the original Buffet Indicator, which evaluates the market cap to GDP ratio, the Indian stock market appears to be fairly valued.

 The ratio of total market capitalization to GDP is currently at 96.75%, with a range of 58.03% as the minimum over the last decade and 119.68% as the maximum during the same period.
 Despite this fair valuation, it’s noteworthy that stock markets inherently undergo cyclical fluctuations, that cause shifts between equities representing traditional and modern sectors, often accompanied by periods of heightened volatility.
 This is precisely the scenario unfolding at the moment.